Good news for the environment: The size of the hole in the ozone layer is shrinking

 Among the factors that have influenced the reduction in the size of the hole in the last two decades, experts point to the importance of the Montreal Protocol, which promotes the elimination of substances that damage the ozone layer.

-Being the only international treaty ratified by all the countries of the Earth with this objective, this protocol, signed 35 years ago, prohibits the release of chemical substances called chlorofluorocarbons or CFCs that are harmful to the ozone layer.
+Being the only international treaty ratified by all the countries of the Earth with this objective, this protocol, signed 35 years ago, prohibits the release of chemical substances called chlorofluorocarbons, or CFCs, that are harmful to the ozone layer.

 Methane is far more effective than carbon dioxide at trapping heat in Earth’s atmosphere.
 Our new @NASAClimate EMIT mission, designed to measure atmospheric dust, has mapped more than 50 methane “super-emitters” around the planet: https://t.co/d4OhBwIeOQ pic.twitter.com/9QLxDMN0nW— NASA (@NASA) October 25, 2022